ROSS-org/ROSS/ross/models/torus/README.txt

  * ROSS related errors: If the simulation stops by saying 'avl_head is null' it means the simulation has exceede the ROSS default AVL tree size.
    Solution: Increase the AVL tree size by doing ccmake ROSS/.
 Usually a size of 2^19 or 2^20 should work.

+4- Default torus bandwidth configuration:
+   By default, the link bandwidth is set relative to a 5-D torus.
+If the torus dimension is greater than a 5-D, the link bandwidth is automatically adjusted for these configurations.